 Source: University of Melbourne Bachelor of Commerce

 This study unit provides an overview of contemporary theory and practice of marketing communications.
 Included are components of advertising in the main media (television, print, radio, outdoor and cinema), sales promotions, personal selling and new media, such as online.
 The unit provides students with a solid theoretical and conceptual foundation.
-As well, students learn strategic and practical perspectives on marketing communications planning and application.
+As well, students learn strategic and practical perspectives on communications planning and application.

 Source: University of Sydney Bachelor of Commerce

 To thrive, organisations need to be responsive to the needs and wants of customers.
 This subject covers marketing principles with a focus on the customer.
 You learn the traditional 4P’s (Product, Price, Place and Promotion).
-Students also explore a consumer-based perspective on the marketing mix, including the 4 C’s of marketing – Consumer wants and needs, Cost, Convenience, and Communication.
+Students also explore a consumer-based perspective on the marketing mix, including the 4 C’s – Consumer wants and needs, Cost, Convenience, and Communication.
 The subject also builds knowledge and skills in: analysing competitors, digital and non-digital communication, and strategies for generating customer value.

 Source: UTS Bachelor of Business